awsdocs/amazon-ecs-developer-guide/doc_source/mesh-gs-ecs.md

 1. Open the App Mesh console at [https://console\.aws\.amazon\.com/appmesh/](https://console.aws.amazon.com/appmesh/)\.

 1. Choose **Create mesh**\.

 1. For **Mesh name**, specify a name for your service mesh\.

 1. Choose **Create mesh** to finish\.

 ## Step 2: Create Your Virtual Nodes<a name="mesh-gs-ecs-create-virtual-nodes"></a>

 A virtual node acts as a logical pointer to a particular task group, such as a Kubernetes deployment\.
 For more information, see [Virtual Nodes](https://docs.aws.amazon.com//app-mesh/latest/userguide/virtual_nodes.html) in the *AWS App Mesh User Guide*\.

-When you create a virtual node, you must specify the DNS service discovery hostname for your task group\.
+When you create a virtual node, you must specify a service discovery method for your task group\.
 Any inbound traffic that your virtual node expects should be specified as a *listener*\.
 Any outbound traffic that your virtual node expects to reach should be specified as a *backend*\.

 You must create virtual nodes for each microservice in your application\.